 Florence is a wildly popular city among tourists and Italians alike.
 However, its small size and walkability make it seem like more like an urban Tuscan village.
+So the question is, where to stay in Florence when you’re here for a weekend or a week?
+We’ve put together a helpful guide for finding the best hotels in Florence.

 To Tour or Not to Tour?

 Once you get your hotel set up, you will of course want to see the city.
 Florence is small and can easily be covered in two days.
-But for those of you who enjoy listening to a guide tell you interesting stories and help you navigate the city, check out the Best Florence Tours.
+But for those of you who enjoy listening to a guide tell you interesting stories and help you navigate the city, check out the best Florence tours.

 Also, if you are limited with time, then you might be interested in our Florence in a day tour to cover everything you need.